 The provisions and information set forth in this publication are intended to be informational and not contractual in nature.
 Thus, this publication is not intended, and shall not be construed, to constitute a contract between Truett McConnell University and any student, prospective student, or any other person or legal entity of any and every nature whatsoever.
 Truett McConnell University hereby reserves and retains the right to amend, alter, change, delete, or modify any of the provisions of this publication at any time, and from time to time, without notice, in any manner that the Board of Trustees or the administration deems to be in the best interests of Truett McConnell University.

-Jonathan Morris

-Title IX Coordinator
+Dr. Amy Harbst Title IX Coordinator Miller Hall 706-865-2134, Ext.
+6703 aharbst@truett.edu

-Nix Student Center

-706-865-2134, Ext.
-4101

-imorris@truett.edu